nv-legate/multimesh-jax/README.md

 ### JAX and Jaxlib Compatibility

-In most cases, a standard JAX and Jaxlib installation will be compatible with Legate-JAX, if JAX/Jaxlib are the most recent version and XLA is top-of-tree for the plugin client.
+In the future, a standard JAX and Jaxlib installation should be compatible with Legate-JAX, if JAX/Jaxlib are the most recent version and XLA is top-of-tree for the plugin client.
-If JAX sanity checks fail with a version incompatibility, then Jaxlib will need to be installed from source using the same XLA checkout used to build the Legate-JAX client.
+For now, the Jaxlib will need to be installed from source for the custom XLA fork used to build the Legate-JAX client.
-Download the [JAX source code](https://github.com/google/jax.git).
+Download the modified [JAX source code](https://github.com/nv-legate/jax.git).
 In the JAX source folder, run

 ```
 $ python build/build.py \